Exercise (Exertion) Headache

 Exercise or exertion headache may be triggered by any strenuous exertion or physical activity such as:4

 - Running, especially long distances

 Diagnosing exertion headache

-The International Headache Society defines Exertion headache as:
+The International Headache Society defines exercise or exertion headache as:3

-- Headache is brought on by and only happens during or after physical exertion
+- Brought on by and only happens during or after physical exertion

 It is important to see a doctor the first time an exertion headache appears.
 Most exercise headaches are not a sign of serious illness, but your doctor will want to rule out conditions such as migraine, brain tumor, brain hemorrhage, or a tear in the arteries in the head or neck.2

 Avoiding strenuous exercise is one of the key treatment options for people who get exertion headaches.
 This is because most people only have these headaches for a certain period of time, usually 3 to 6 months.
 After that, most people can return to their normal activities.2

 If the headache is mild or builds slowly, then your doctor may recommend you warm up slowly or join in less intense exercise for a few months.
 Some people find that taking a pain reliever or a beta-blocker about 1 hour before exercise helps prevent the headache or reduces its intensity.2